Michigan Semi Truck Accident Law

 - $6.2 million – This confidential out of state trucking death case was settled by a Michigan Auto Law attorney, who was brought in to try the case by another attorney after the insurance company made a “final” offer of $1 million dollars to the widow of the man who was killed.

-For more than 50 years, our semi truck accident law attorneys have been helping people like you who have been injured in truck crashes and truck crash wrongful death cases.
+For more than 50 years, our Michigan semi truck accident lawyers have been helping people like you who have been injured in truck crashes and truck crash wrongful death cases.
 Our lawyers understand the physical, emotional and psychological hardships you are experiencing.
 We can help.